QualiSystemsLab/Jira-Integration/README.md

         - `blueprint_or_resource`: "BLUEPRINT"
         - `error_details`: the error(s) from the Activity feed
         - `original_domains_csv`: today, only the current domain where the blueprint ran -- **TODO**
-        - `support_domain`: the support domain where the blueprint has been quarantined, e.g. Support
+        - `support_domain`: the support domain where the blueprint has been quarantined, e.g. `Support`

 Settings:
-- `Support Domain` - the domain where a bad blueprint should be moved, e.g. "Support"
+- `Support Domain` - the domain where a bad blueprint should be moved, e.g. `Support`

 This service is platform-independent and can be used even without platform-specific handlers.